f4exb/sdrangel/Readme.md

 To be sure you will need at least Qt version 5.5.
 It definitely does not work with versions earlier than 5.3 but neither 5.3 nor 5.4 were tested.

   - Linux builds are made with 5.5.1 (Xenial), 5.9 (Artful, Stretch, Bionic) and 5.11 (Cosmic)
-  - Windows build is made with 5.10.1 in 32 bit mode and has Qt ANGLE support (OpenGL emulation with DirectX)
+  - Windows build is made with 5.10.1 and has Qt ANGLE support (OpenGL emulation with DirectX)

 &#9758; From version 3.12.0 the Linux binaries are built with the 24 bit Rx option.

 <h2>Ubuntu</h2>

-<h3>Prerequisites for 16.04 LTS</h3>

-For DATV demodulator support you need to install the ffmpeg v.3 suite.
-Therefore you will need to add this PPA to the sources list using this command:
-`sudo add-apt-repository ppa:jonathonf/ffmpeg-3`

-Then do `sudo apt-get update` and go to the next step.
-Alternatively if you have an older version of ffmpeg suite already installed just do `sudo apt-get dist-upgrde`.

-<h3>With newer versions just do:</h3>

   - `sudo apt-get install cmake g++ pkg-config libfftw3-dev libqt5multimedia5-plugins qtmultimedia5-dev qttools5-dev qttools5-dev-tools libqt5opengl5-dev qtbase5-dev libusb-1.0 librtlsdr-dev libboost-all-dev libasound2-dev pulseaudio libopencv-dev libsqlite3-dev libxml2-dev bison flex ffmpeg libavcodec-dev libavformat-dev`
-  - `mkdir build && cd build && cmake ../ && make`

-`librtlsdr-dev` is in the `universe` repo. (utopic 14.10 amd64.)

-<h2>Mint</h2>

-Tested with Cinnamon 17.2.
-Since it is based on Ubuntu 14.04 LTS please follow instructions for this distribution (paragraph just above).

 <h2>Debian</h2>

-For any version of Debian you will need Qt5.

-Debian 7 "wheezy" uses Qt4.
-Qt5 is available from the "wheezy-backports" repo, but this will remove Qt4.
-Debian 8 "jessie" uses Qt5.

-For Debian Jessie or Stretch:

-`sudo apt-get install cmake g++ pkg-config libfftw3-dev libusb-1.0-0-dev libusb-dev qt5-default qtbase5-dev qtchooser libqt5multimedia5-plugins qtmultimedia5-dev qttools5-dev qttools5-dev-tools libqt5opengl5-dev qtbase5-dev librtlsdr-dev libboost-all-dev libasound2-dev pulseaudio libopencv-dev libsqlite3-dev libxml2-dev bison flex ffmpeg libavcodec-dev libavformat-dev`
+  - `sudo apt-get install cmake g++ pkg-config libfftw3-dev libusb-1.0-0-dev libusb-dev qt5-default qtbase5-dev qtchooser libqt5multimedia5-plugins qtmultimedia5-dev qttools5-dev qttools5-dev-tools libqt5opengl5-dev qtbase5-dev librtlsdr-dev libboost-all-dev libasound2-dev pulseaudio libopencv-dev libsqlite3-dev libxml2-dev bison flex ffmpeg libavcodec-dev libavformat-dev`

-`mkdir build && cd build && cmake ../ && make`

 <h2>openSUSE</h2>

-This has been tested with the Leap 42.3 distribution:

-`sudo zypper install Mesa-libGL1 Mesa-libEGL-devel Mesa-libGL-devel Mesa-libGLESv1_CM-devel Mesa-libGLESv2-devel Mesa-libGLESv3-devel Mesa-libglapi-devel libOSMesa-devel`
+  - `sudo zypper install Mesa-libGL1 Mesa-libEGL-devel Mesa-libGL-devel Mesa-libGLESv1_CM-devel Mesa-libGLESv2-devel Mesa-libGLESv3-devel Mesa-libglapi-devel libOSMesa-devel`

-`sudo zypper install cmake fftw3-devel gcc-c++ libusb-1_0-devel libqt5-qtbase-devel libQt5OpenGL-devel libqt5-qtmultimedia-devel libqt5-qttools-devel libQt5Network-devel libQt5Widgets-devel boost-devel alsa-devel pulseaudio opencv-devel`
+  - `sudo zypper install cmake fftw3-devel gcc-c++ libusb-1_0-devel libqt5-qtbase-devel libQt5OpenGL-devel libqt5-qtmultimedia-devel libqt5-qttools-devel libQt5Network-devel libQt5Widgets-devel boost-devel alsa-devel pulseaudio opencv-devel`

-Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

   - Note1: if you are on Leap you will need a more recent g++ compiler so in place of `gcc-c++` use `gcc6-c++` or `gcc7-c++` then add the following in the cmake command: `-DCMAKE_C_COMPILER=/usr/bin/gcc-7 -DCMAKE_CXX_COMPILER=/usr/bin/g++-7` (for gcc 7) and then `-DCMAKE_INSTALL_PREFIX:PATH=...` for the custom install path (not `-DCMAKE_INSTALL_PREFIX=...`)
   - Note2 for udev rules: installed udev rules for BladeRF and HackRF are targeted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
 This is not the case in openSUSE.
 To fix it you can either: